 Belvoir Castle, Israel – other names: Belvoir Fortress, Coquet Castle; Arab: Kawkab al-Hawā, Kaukab el Hawā; Hebrew: Kokhav ha-Yarden, Kôkhov ha-Yardēn, Kokhav Hayarden.

-Belvoir Castle Facts
+Belvoir Castle History

 Belvoir Castle is a crusader castle in Israel built by the Knights Hospitaller around 1168 and occupied until 1219.